openservicemesh/osm/DESIGN.md

 // Certificater is the interface declaring methods each Certificate object must have. type Certificater interface {

-	// GetName retrieves the name of the certificate.
+	// GetCommonName retrieves the name of the certificate.
-	GetName() string
+	GetCommonName() string

 	// GetCertificateChain retrieves the cert chain.
 	GetCertificateChain() []byte